-	You can select to Share it, in which case it is added your Docker for Windows Shared Drives list and available to containers.
+You can select to Share it, in which case it is added your Docker Desktop for Windows Shared Drives list and available to containers.
 Alternatively, you can opt not to share it by hitting Cancel.

 The Linux VM restarts after changing the settings on the Advanced tab.
 This takes a few seconds.

 CPUs - Change the number of processors assigned to the Linux VM.

 Memory - Change the amount of memory the Docker Desktop for Windows Linux VM uses.